 A review by Nalini Haynes

 Lady Alexia Tarabotti Maccon lives in steampunk Victorian England.
-Alexia is married to Conall Maccon, an alpha werewolf responsible for a pack.
+Alexia’s husband is Conall Maccon, an alpha werewolf responsible for a pack.
 Alexia also associates with vampires in the course of her duties as mujah to Queen Victoria.
 The prologue gives a brief recap of the most pertinent points, which are that Alexia is pregnant to a werewolf and there is great concern about her projeny in supernatural and government circles.
-Heartless opens with Alexia indignant over being confronted by Conall Maccon, Professor Lyall (beta werewolf to the pack) and Lord Akeldama, a rove vampire, who have decided that Lord Akeldama will adopt the baby to prevent further assassination attempts on the child and Alexia.
+Heartless opens with Alexia indignant because Conall Maccon, Professor Lyall (beta werewolf to the pack) and Lord Akeldama, a rove vampire, confronted her.
+They decided Lord Akeldama will adopt the baby to prevent further assassination attempts on the child and Alexia.

 A ghost confronts Alexia with news of an assassination attempt on the queen, inspiring Alexia to continue working although only weeks from her expected confinement.